devJSQ/selection-sort/README.md

 ### Implementation

-Build a method `selectionSort` that takes an array and returns a sorted array then prints it in the main method.
+Build the `selectionSort` method that takes an array and returns a sorted array then prints it in the main method.

 ```java
 public class Main {